seniors holding exercise dumbbells

 Strength training is an important component of a well-rounded exercise routine, especially for older adults.
 As we age, we naturally lose muscle mass and bone density, which can increase the risk of falls and fractures.
 Strength training can help slow down this process and improve overall physical function.

-When it comes to selecting weights for older adults, it’s important to start with lighter weights and gradually increase the resistance as strength improves.
+When selecting weights for older adults, start with lighter weights and gradually increase resistance as strength improves.
 This is particularly important for older adults who may have limitations or health concerns that could affect their ability to lift heavier weights.

 SallySunshine Recommends